barumau/pandunia/english/108_karmaloga.md

 **le**
 ('attain, accomplish, reach')
-indiciates that an action has happened in the past and is still ongoing, or is relevant to the current situation.
+indicates that an action has happened in the past and is still ongoing, or is relevant to the current situation.
 You can think of it somewhat like the present perfect in English (_I have done_, _I have eaten_).

 **ye _le_ si guru.**